Sarani1612/sara-sews/README.md

 ### User stories

-+ as a first-time user of the site, I can easily move through the different sections without clicking randomly in vain.
++ as a first-time user of the site, I can easily move through the different sections without extraneous clicking.
 + as an individual interested in having a special item of clothing (wedding dress, gifts, cosplay costumes) custom-made, I can easily determine whether this business caters to me and my needs.
 + as a potential professional client without much time to do thorough research, I can quickly look through the business portfolio to get an idea whether they are able to deliver what I need.
 + as a potential client, I can quickly locate the About page to get an impression of the people I might be doing business with.
-+ As a potential client, I can quickly get in touch with the business for enquiries or to request a quote.
++ as a potential client, I can quickly get in touch with the business for enquiries or to request a quote.
-+ As a potential client, I have easy access to the business' social media accounts where I can most likely get more information and see more photos.
++ as a potential client, I have easy access to the business' social media accounts where I can most likely get more information and see more photos.

 ### Wireframes